innavoig23/Post-Processing-of-EMG-Decomposition-Results-from-DEMUSE/README.md

 - **1. Sampling Frequency (`fsamp`)**: Defines the sampling frequency of the HD-sEMG signals (Hz or sps).
 - **2. Spike-Triggered Averaging (STA) Window Length (`winLen4STA`)**: It is used to extract the Motor Unit Action Potential (MUAP) shape from the EMG signals using the STA technique.
 This parameter defines the window length (ms) around each detected MU firing.
-- **3. Minimum and Maximum Instantaneous Discharge Rate (IDR) (`minIDR` and `maxIDR`)**: Setting minimum and maximum IDR values ensures that 3a) very low IDR values (< 4 pps) are excluded, as they may be caused by decomposition errors or spiking pauses [1], and 3b) in some cases, a known physiological upper bound can be imposed (e.g., 50 pps).during manual editing of the decomposition results.
-Additionally, for visualization purposes, setting an upper limit helps normalize the IDR plot and ensure all MUs are plotted on the same scale.
+- **3. Minimum and Maximum Instantaneous Discharge Rate (IDR) (`minIDR` and `maxIDR`)**: Setting minimum and maximum IDR values ensures that 3a) very low IDR values (< 4 pps) are excluded, as they may be caused by decomposition errors or spiking pauses [1], and 3b) in some cases, a known physiological upper bound can be imposed (e.g., 50 pps) during manual editing of the decomposition results.
+Additionally, for visualization purposes, setting an upper limit helps normalize the IDR plot and ensure IDR of all MUs are plotted with the same scale.
 - **4. Trial Information (`numTrials` and `trialDur`)**: 	These parameters are useful when more than one trial are performed as a continuous recording.
 For example, they allow for: plotting only specific trials, defining the x-axis format (time, samples, trial numbers), computing per-trial metrics (such as mean firing rate, Coefficient of Variation of Interspike Intervals (CoV-ISI), coherence between Cumulative Spike Trains (CST) of different MU groups, and coherence between CST of all identified MUs and exerted force).